- High Blood Pressure Slideshow Pictures

 - Which drugs interact with calcium channel blockers?

 What are calcium channel blockers and how do they work?

-Angina (heart pain) occurs when the supply of oxygen to the heart is inadequate for the amount of work the heart must do.
-By dilating the arteries, CCBs reduce the pressure in the arteries.
+In order to pump blood, the heart needs oxygen.
+The harder the heart works, the more oxygen it requires.
+Angina (heart pain) occurs when the supply of oxygen to the heart is inadequate for the amount of work that the heart must do.
+By dilating the arteries, calcium channel blockers or CCBs reduce the pressure in the arteries.
 This makes it easier for the heart to pump blood, and, as a result, the heart needs less oxygen.
-By reducing the heart's need for oxygen, CCBs relieve or prevent angina.
-CCBs also are used for treating high blood pressure because of their blood pressure-lowering effects.
-CCBs also slow the rate at which the heart beats and are therefore used for treating certain types of abnormally rapid heart rhythms.
+By reducing the heart's need for oxygen, calcium channel blockers relieve or prevent angina.
+Calcium channel blockers also are used for treating high blood pressure because of their blood pressure-lowering effects.
+Calcium channel blockers decrease the excitability of heart muscle and are therefore used for treating certain types of abnormally rapid heart rhythms.